skp123456/user-registration-login-forgetpass/README.md

       ```

 - **Scenario 2**
-  If a registered try to use forget password
+  If a registered user try to use forget password

 - **Response**
   - **Status code**